 - Canister filter to be cleaned thoroughly as well.
-The white filtration pad to be replaced with new one, bio-media filter media to be rinsed with tank water, pump impellers to be clean to maximize the filter performance.
+The white filtration pad to be replaced with the new one, bio-media filter media to be rinsed with tank water, pump impellers to be clean to maximize the filter performance.

-- For the first week after the above cleaning steps, do water change 2-3 times a week, every time 50%.
+- For the first week after the above cleaning steps, do water change from 2-3 times a week, every time 50%.

 - For the next 4 weeks, water change once a week as normal, every time 50%.
 I used AlgExit from EasyLife after each water change (5ml for my 2ft tank, 64 litters).

 - During this treatment time, just observe if you see any BBA, just remove it by cleaning the equipment or remove the affected leaves/plants.

 I also bought 1-2 S.A.E. fish for BBA treatment, they really did their job very well.
 They keep the BBA and also other algaes in check.
 Very hardworking anti-algae crew.

 After 5 weeks treatment, BBA was under control in my tank.